lablup/backend.ai-docs-webui/docs/mount_vfolder/mount_vfolder.rst

 Package managers like Ubuntu ``apt`` or CentOS ``yum`` usually require the ``root`` permission.
-For security reasons, ``sudo`` and ``root`` accesses are blocked by default in Backend.AI's compute session (it may be allowed depending on the configuration), so we recommend to use `Homebrew on Linux
+For security reasons, ``sudo`` and ``root`` accesses are blocked by default in GPU Platform's compute session (it may be allowed depending on the configuration), so we recommend to use `Homebrew on Linux
 <https://docs.brew.sh/Homebrew-on-Linux>`_ which does not require ``sudo``.